Hyperuniform random measures, transport and rigidity: Perturbed lattices are hyperuniform point processes

-\end{proposition} We recover \eqref{eq:IPL-SF} when $ \#\P_{ 1} = 1$ a.s.
+\end{proposition} Note the absence of assumption on the perturbation moments (only the number of points is constrained).
+We recover \eqref{eq:IPL-SF} when $ \#\P_{ 1} = 1$ a.s.
 We see that in general, if $ \P$ is hyperuniform, $ \S$ vanishes in $ 0$, hence also $ \S_{ \mu }$ vanishes in $ 0$, and by Theorem \ref{thm:general-hu}$, \P^{ \mu }$ is still hyperuniform.
-Remark that Lemma \ref{lm:quadra-spectral} does not apply to this form of structure factor, and we can indeed exploit this to have a point process with arbitrarily high hyperuniformity exponent.
+Remark that Lemma \ref{lm:quadra-spectral} does not always apply to this form of structure factor, and, in contrast to the i.i.d. perturbation, we can indeed exploit this to have a point process with arbitrarily high hyperuniformity exponent. {Lotz and Klatt \cite[(5.30)]{LotzKlatt} give a general formula where a point process is perturbed by a random measure, not necessarily atomic, to build non-negative hyperuniform random measures.}

-Among stationary models mathematically treated, the only exception to the behaviour $ \s (u)\geqslant \sigma \|u\|^{2}$ are GAF zeros (Lemma \ref{lm:gaf-Delta}) and shifted lattices.
-For the latter, at the opposite, the spectral measure vanishes in a neighbourhood of the origin; it is a member of the class of {\it stealthy processes}, which are the topic of Section \ref{sec:stealthy}.
-To obtain an intermediary model, that is not formally periodic, but still presents a high level of rigidity, one can use a union of irrational shifted lattices, see above.
-We give here another class of models, with slightly more disorder, where the points of a lattice are perutbed by randomly rotated clusters.
+Among stationary models mathematically treated, the only exception so far to the behaviour $ \s (u)\geqslant \sigma \|u\|^{2}$ around $ 0$ are GAF zeros (Proposition \ref{lm:gaf-Delta}) and shifted lattices (Example \ref{ex:shifted-lattices}).
+For the latter, at the opposite, the spectral measure vanishes in a neighbourhood of the origin; it is a member of the class of {\it stealthy processes}, which are the topics of Section \ref{sec:stealthy}.
+To obtain an intermediary model, that is not formally periodic, but still presents an arbitrarily high level of rigidity, one can use a union of irrational shifted lattices, see Example \ref{ex:irrational-lattices}.
+Let us give another class of models, with slightly more disorder, in the spirit of perturbed lattices, where the points of a lattice are perturbed by randomly rotated clusters.
+Let $ \rho >0, p\in \mathbb{N}^{ *}$.
+Let $ \P_{ i} = \sum_{j = 1}^{ p}\delta _{ 2i\pi j \rho + \theta_{ i} }$ on $ \mathbb C $ where the $ \theta_{ i}$ are i.i.d. uniform on $ { [0,2\pi ]}$, and let $ \mu _{ p}$ the common law of the $ \P_{i}$, and let $ \P=\Z^{d}$, recall the construction of $ \P^{\mu _{ p}}$ from above.